pipelight/doc.pipelight/introduction/write_pipeline.md

 It's the same syntax as Typescript bu t you don't benefit from Types linting.

-No error will be shown on the linter level if you for example write `title: "test"` instead of `name; "test"` to set the pipeline name.
+No error will be shown on the linter level if you write ,for example `title: "test"` instead of `name; "test"` to set the pipeline name.
 You will get an error on a deeper level telling that you messed up somwhere in your javascript.